DancingRat/testing123/git-guide.md

     ```
     git push <<the copied HTTPS URL>> <<the branch you wanna push>>
     ```
-    then you can press F5 in github page to see the change; Moreever, you can press "commit" in the page to see the commit detail
+    then you can press F5 in github page to see the change; Moreover, you can press "commit" in the page to see the commit detail
     - 2.3: 之後whenever you wanna push things to GitHub you can just run the command in step 2.2; However, sometimes you may forgot the copied HTTPS URL, so you can type the command below to save the URL as a name(we usually name that as "origin")
     ```
     git remote add origin <<the copied HTTPS URL>>